|Max Headroom||N/A||Bridge Clearance||N/A|

 The lazarette is also covered by a cockpit deck hatch.
 With it open, anything stored here is quite accessible.

 The Euro stern option includes access to the lazarette through the center section of the stern island, where a few steps lead down into the lazarette from the stern platform.
-Near standing headroom just inside the door turns to crouching headroom farther in the lazarette, although the cockpit table can be removed and the cockpit hatch opened for full access.
+Near standing headroom just inside the door turns to crouching headroom farther in the lazarette, although the cockpit table can be removed and the cockpit hatch opened for full access through the deck.

 Price and Options

-Noteworthy standard equipment includes power steering, both bow and stern thrusters, and an inverter to provide convenience power when not running the 17.5 kW generator.
+Noteworthy standard equipment includes power steering, both bow and stern thrusters, and an inverter to provide convenience power when not running the standard 21.5 kW generator, 3-zone A/C totaling 48,000 BTUs, electric sunroof on the flying bridge, and a collision bulkhead forward.

 Robust systems include half a dozen bilge pumps, stout propeller shafts with dripless shaft seals, and over-sized Racor fuel filters.

-Thoughtful touches include air conditioner vents to defog the enclosed bridge forward windows, air conditioning not just in all staterooms, but in the heads as well, and load-sharing 240-volt AC main electrical panels to help avoid tripped dockside shore power breakers.
+Thoughtful touches include air conditioner vents to defog the enclosed bridge forward windows, and load-sharing 240-volt AC main electrical panels to help avoid tripped dockside shore power breakers.

-Optional equipment is mostly that -- items that one owner might want while another really won’t, such as teak decks, the transom seating and table, a table on the deck aft of the bridge, underwater lighting, and the choice between opening or fixed portholes and salon windows.
+Optional equipment is mostly that -- items that one owner might want while another really won’t, such as teak decks, the transom seating and table, a table on the deck aft of the bridge, underwater lighting, a washer/dryer and electronics, among other things.

 A few added-cost options will find their way aboard virtually all boats, such as televisions, a Bose sound system, and Glendinning Cablemaster for the shore cord.

 In the past, boaters who preferred the sea-keeping ability and added visibility of a convertible typically sacrificed many features found on motoryachts.
-In many ways the M50 incorporated the best of both.
+In many ways, the M50 incorporated the best of both.
+She is also the only 50' fully enclosed flybridge made, that we know of.

 = Standard = Optional